 In her free time, Brittany enjoys spending time outdoors (especially skiing, hiking, and boating on Lake Winnipesaukee), traveling, and hanging with her Entlebucher Mountain Dog, Zelda.

-Eileen is a masters level clinician who specializes in working with youth struggling with a wide range of mental health disorders.
+Eileen is a Licensed Clinical Mental Health Counselor who specializes in working with youth struggling with a wide range of mental health disorders.
 Eileen’s experience and training includes working with adolescents in the juvenile correctional system, group therapy, individual therapy, substance abuse, addressing behavioral concerns, and vocational rehabilitation.

 Eileen received her masters degree in clinical mental health counseling and behavioral medicine from the Boston University School of Medicine.
 Eileen completed her clinical placements at Bay Cove Emergency Services in Boston, MA, a mobile emergency service, and at the Boston Veteran Affairs as a substance abuse clinician.
 In her free time, Eileen enjoys spending time with her family, going for long runs, cooking, and spoiling her Golden-doodle dog, Copley.